Vibrational Polaritons with Broken In-Plane Translational Symmetry: Introduction

 \section{Introduction}

 Polaritons, hybrid light-matter states stemming from strong light-matter interactions, have been demonstrated across a wide range of experimental devices \cite{Weisbuch1992,PhysRevLett.113.156401,Shalabney2015,Long2015,Wright2023,Chikkaraddy2016,Damari2019,Canales2021,Yoo2021}.
-Among different categories of the experimental devices, perhaps the most popular one is a planar Fabry--P\'erot microcavity, in which a layer of molecules is confined between a pair of parallel mirrors \cite{Deng2010,Carusotto2013}.
-For this planar cavity geometry, as shown in Fig. \ref{fig:FP_cavity}, a continuum of cavity modes with the wave vector $\vk = (\vkp, k_{\perp})$ is supported, where $\vkp$ denotes an arbitrary in-plane wave vector oriented along the cavity mirror plane, and the discrete perpendicular wave vector $k_{\perp} = m\pi/L_z$ (with $m = 1,2,\cdots$) is determined by the cavity length $L_z$.
+Among different categories of the experimental devices, planar Fabry--P\'erot microcavities have been frequently employed \cite{Deng2010,Carusotto2013}.
+For this planar cavity geometry, as shown in Fig. \ref{fig:FP_cavity}, a layer of molecules is confined between a pair of parallel mirrors.
+In this cavity, a continuum of photon modes with the wave vector $\vk = (\vkp, k_{\perp})$ is supported, where $\vkp$ denotes an arbitrary in-plane wave vector oriented along the cavity mirror plane, and the discrete perpendicular wave vector $k_{\perp} = m\pi/L_z$ (with $m = 1,2,\cdots$) is determined by the cavity length $L_z$.

-When theoretical models are used to describe the polariton dispersion relation (i.e., polariton spectra as a function of $\vkp$) in a planar Fabry--P\'erot microcavity, the single-mode approximation is usually applied \cite{Deng2010}.
-With this approximation, the molecules are assumed to interact with only a single or a few cavity modes at a specific $\vkp$ value.
-The polariton dispersion relation is then evaluated by independently calculating the polariton eigenstates between the molecules and the cavity mode(s) at each individual $\vkp$ value \cite{Deng2010}.
+When theoretical models are used to describe the polariton dispersion relation (i.e., polariton spectra as a function of $\vkp$) in a planar Fabry--P\'erot microcavity, the cavity modes at different $\vkp$ values are often assumed to be independent with each other.\cite{Deng2010} With this independent-mode approximation, the polariton dispersion relation is evaluated by calculating the polariton eigenstates between the molecules and the cavity mode at each individual $\vkp$ value independently \cite{Deng2010}.
+Throughout this manuscript, we will also refer this independent-mode approximation as the single-mode approximation.

-The validity of the single-mode approximation stems from the translational symmetry of the molecules along the cavity mirror plane \cite{Agranovich2003}, an assumption which is usually taken for granted.
-With this molecular in-plane translational symmetry, when the polariton dispersion relation is evaluated, the scattering events between cavity modes at different $\vkp$ values cancel with each other \cite{Agranovich2003}.
+The validity of the single-mode approximation stems from the translational symmetry of the molecules along the cavity mirror plane \cite{Agranovich2003}.
+With this molecular in-plane translational symmetry, during the calculation of the polariton dispersion relation, the scattering events between cavity modes at different $\vkp$ values cancel with each other \cite{Agranovich2003}.
 As a result, the single-mode approximation becomes valid.
+With the importance of in-plane translational symmetry in mind, a nature question is, can the breakdown of this symmetry affect the polariton dispersion relation in a planar Fabry--P\'erot microcavity?